 The premise of the experiment was that oftentimes merchants really do have great deals, and for a few in particular you really need to know about them.
 If you buy something at Banana Republic with anything less than a 40% discount (which appears roughly every other week) or walk into a Bed, Bath & Beyond without a 20% coupon code, you’ve been had.
 In the beginning, it mostly worked as intended.
 I saw a lot of content and took advantage of more than a few bargains.

-But somewhere along the way, the dull background noise crescendoed into a deafening cacophony.
+But somewhere along the way, the dull background noise crescendoed into a deafening roar.
 I was getting somewhere on the order of 50 messages every single day.
 Some were interesting, but the vast majority were not.
 The value proposition of combing this inbox dropped to something vanishingly small.
 Eventually, I stopped reading it.

 It’s not that deals weren’t being sent, but that they were being drowned out by everything else.
 Companies would send a message every day whether or not they had anything worthwhile to say, and the worst offenders up to two or three.
 The overwhelming majority were pinnacles of non-deals; for example the industry-wide favorite of apparel companies: 20% off clearance items 1.